cliu124/cliu124.github.io/_pages/people.md

 Graduate students
 ======
-We have two opening of Ph.D. students and highly-motivated students with a strong background in Fluid Dynamics, Applied Mathematics, and Computational Science are welcome to contact me.
+We have two opening of Ph.D. students and highly-motivated students with a strong background in Fluid Dynamics, Applied Mathematics, and Computational Science are welcome to contact chang_liu@uconn.edu.

 Postdocs
 ======